 Working Methods of the Executive and Supervisory Boards

 The Executive Board currently consists of four members.
 The Executive Board bears direct responsibility for managing the company and represents Wacker Chemie AG in all dealings with third parties.
 The Executive Board’s actions and decisions are driven by the company’s interest and the aim to sustainably increase the Group’s value.
 With this goal in mind, the Executive Board determines the WACKER Group’s strategic alignment.
 It then steers and monitors this by allocating funds, resources and capacities, and by supporting and overseeing the operating units.
-The Executive Board also ensures compliance with legal requirements and establishes an appropriate risk management system.
+The Executive Board also ensures compliance with legal requirements and an appropriate risk management system and control.

 The Supervisory Board appoints, oversees and advises the Executive Board and is directly involved in any decisions of crucial importance to WACKER.
 Fundamental decisions on the company’s development require Supervisory Board approval.